ZongyuanShen/SMART/README.md

 ### Matlab for visualization:
 - **User-defined input:**
-  - File "Main.m": folder.
-It is a character array to store the directory to the folder that contains the recorded data.
+  - "folder": It is a character array to store the directory to the folder that contains the recorded data.
-  - File "Main.m": videoRecord.
-A demo video will be created if videoRecord = true.
+  - "videoRecord": A demo video will be created if videoRecord = true.

 - **Demo generation:**
 ```